valory-xyz/open-autonomy/docs/get_started.md

 # Get Started

 This section is aimed at giving a general, introductory overview of the library and a high-level view of the main elements that make an Agent Service, without delving into the specific details.
-Hopefully this will give and overall understanding on the development process and the main components involved, without needing to delve into the particular details.
+Hopefully this will give a global understanding on the development process and the relationship between the main components of the stack.

 We start with a simple "Hello World" example service, and we will add progressively more complexity and functionality to it.

-## Hello World!
+## A Hello World! {agent_service}
 We start our tour to the framework by visiting an elementary example.
 The goal is to come up with a service composed of four agents.
-The functionality of this service will be extremely simple: Each agent will output the following message to its own console:
+The functionality of this service will be extremely simple.
+Namely, each agent will output the following message to its own console:
 > "Agent $i$ says: Hello World!"

 More concretely, we divide the timeline into _periods_, and within each period, _only one designated agent will print the message_.
 The other agents will print nothing.
 Think of a period as an interval where the service carries out an iteration of its intended functionality.